AVEED® — the only FDA-approved LONG-ACTING testosterone injection1,2

 ELEVATE AND CONTROL TESTOSTERONE LEVELS WITH

-During the third dosing interval, 94% of men maintained average testosterone levels within normal range; 5.1% of patients had a Cavg <300 ng/dL, and 0.9% of patients had a Cavg >1000 ng/dL.3*
+After the third AVEED® injection, 94% of men maintained average testosterone levels within normal range; 5.1% of patients had a Cavg <300 ng/dL, and 0.9% of patients had a Cavg >1000 ng/dL.3*

 *Normal range was defined as 300-1000 ng/dL.